FelSiq/ragial-crawler/README.md

 # RagialCrawler
-RagialCrawler is a simple Python (version 3.5) script which automatically search all costumes-like items on Ragial default to on iRO-Odin server (but has easy support to all other Ragial supported servers), and get all relevant economic data from each found item.
+RagialCrawler is a simple Python (version 3.5) script which automatically search all costumes-like items on Ragial default to on iRO-Renewal server (but has easy support to all other Ragial supported servers), and get all relevant economic data from each found item.
 Then, at the end, it does print all the found items sorted by the proportion of Best Current Price Found and Short (7D) Average Item Price.

 # Dependencies
 - Python 3.5 or a greater version